TGDivy/TGDivy/README.md

 ## 💬🌞

-> Greatest success comes just one step beyond the point at which defeat overtakes you. ~ Unknown
+> Love is the absence of judgment. ~ Dalai Lama

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )